conestack/cone.app/docs/source/security.rst

 The ``cone.app.security.AdapterACL`` looks up the ACL via ``cone.app.interfaces.IACLAdapter`` interface.
-This can be useful to support ALC customization on generic application model nodes.
+This can be useful to support ACL customization on generic application model nodes.

 Therefor the model node needs to plumb ``AdapterACL`` behavior.